East Riding of Yorkshire

 At North Bar is the only surviving historic gateway from those which once guarded the entries to Beverley.
 It was built by the Town Council back in 1409.

 The town holds a variety of festivals.
-These include a Beverley Folk Festival; a Beverley Puppet Festival; a Beverley Food Festival; and a Christmas Festival of Food and Drink.
+These include a Beverley Folk Festival; a Beverley Puppet Festival; and a Festival of Christmas.

 Town features